 *Follow all instructions regarding how to properly hold the paddle.
 Most accidents occur when someone is not holding the paddle correctly!

 *Listen to all safety instructions very closely.
 Everything moves pretty quickly and then you are in the water right afterwards.

 *Drink plenty of water and eat something before your trip.
 The whole experience can take up to 4 hours including driving and waiting time.
 You will be hungry after your trip, hence, bringing the dry clothes.

 *Falling out of the raft can be a scary experience.
-Even though I fell in a calm section of the river, I was absolutely terrified and had a difficult time catching my breath.
+Even though I fell into a calm section of the river, I was absolutely terrified.
+Due to the shock, I had a difficult time catching my breath.
 Listen to all instructions carefully!
-They will give you tips on how what to do should you fall in (grab on to the rope on the raft, float on your back with your feet up so you don’t catch a rock).
+They will give you tips on how what to do should you fall in (grab onto the rope on the raft, float on your back with your feet up so you don’t catch a rock).
 It’s always a good idea to put safety first especially in a potentially dangerous activity.
 Don’t take the instructions too lightly.

 Location, Schedules & Pricing Information